 6. Select your Design

 This is the exciting part!
 Be sure to refer to your list of objectives and consult your Blue Imp rep to help make your dreams a reality.
-Our experienced sales and design team provide professional design and consulation services entirely free of charge, including:
+Our experienced sales and design team provide professional design and consultation services entirely free of charge, including:

 - preparing a proposal with 3D images and drawings of the proposed designs

 - modifying the design until it is exactly right for your needs

 - providing a site plan showing boundaries, dimensions, orientation, components, etc.